China sends environmental inspection teams to seven more regions

-SHANGHAI China has dispatched another seven environmental inspection teams to check how its anti-pollution rules are being implemented throughout the regions, the Ministry of Environmental Protection said late on Thursday.
+SHANGHAI (Reuters) - China has dispatched another seven environmental inspection teams to check how its anti-pollution rules are being implemented throughout the regions, the Ministry of Environmental Protection said late on Thursday.

 The teams will visit the capital, Beijing, the financial hub of Shanghai and the manufacturing center of Guangdong, the ministry said.
 The huge southwestern municipality of Chongqing and the provinces of Shaanxi, Gansu and Hubei are also on the list.